 As part of its commitment to the environment, EMIL has forayed into renewable energy.
 It has set up a wind power project in Dhule, Maharashtra with an installed capacity of 75MW.
 The power generated from the windmills is supplied to the Maharashtra State Electricity Distribution Company Limited.
 The Wind Power Division has been registered with the United Nations Framework Convention on Climate Change (UNFCCC) as a 'Clean Development Mechanism' (CDM) project under the Kyoto Protocol.

-EMIL promotes infrastructure development with extensive investments in ports, rail links, and rolling stock.
-Value added projects such as beneficiation and pelletisation have been successfully implemented.
+EMIL promotes infrastructure development with extensive investments in rail links, and rolling stock.
 The company has recently entered into a memorandum of understanding with the Jharkhand government for an integrated steel plant.
 In line with its strategy of diversifying into other minerals and services, EMIL has also entered the field of coal and contract coal mining.

 EMIL endeavours to create high value for customers, which is evident in its strong distribution network and customer service.
 Its focus on R&D has enabled it to attain a global position and reach, and its emphasis on quality has helped it to match global benchmarks in various operational parameters.